nsfm/dualsense-ts/README.md

 [This package is distributed via npm](https://npmjs.org/package.dualsense-ts).
 Install it the usual way:

-- `yarn add dualsense-ts`
 - `npm add dualsense-ts`

-In the browser, `dualsense-ts` has zero dependencies and relies on the native WebHID interface.
+In the browser, `dualsense-ts` has zero dependencies and relies on the [WebHID API](https://developer.mozilla.org/en-US/docs/Web/API/WebHID_API).
+At this time, only Chrome, Edge, and Opera are compatible.

-In Node.js, `dualsense-ts` relies on `node-hid`, so you'll need to add that as well:
+In node.js, `dualsense-ts` relies on `node-hid` as a peer dependency, so you'll need to add it as well:

-- `yarn add node-hid`
 - `npm add node-hid`

 ### Connecting

-When you construct a `new Dualsense()`, the connection to your controller will be managed in the background.
+When you construct a `new Dualsense()`, it will begin searching for a controller.
+If it finds one, it will connect automatically.

 ```typescript
 import { Dualsense } from "dualsense-ts";